 Other stair design questions

-Regardless of how many stairs are in your flight, there’s an easy way to take the stress out of designing them.
+Regardless of how many steps are in your flight, there’s an easy way to take the stress out of designing them.
 StairDesigner is a parametric design tool that is quicker and more reliable than drawing by hand or using a CAD programme.

 All you do is enter the exact measurements of your project (so that you can be sure the staircase takes up just the right amount of space) and start designing.
 You can save precious time by dropping in and resizing pre-configured elements straight from our Quick Design libraries and from StairDesigner’s user interface.